BetterdataLabs/.github/README.md

 We actively explore:

-Cutting-edge research in synthetic data & generative modeling
+Cutting-edge research in synthetic data and generative modeling

 Scalable data engineering patterns